jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-40.md

 what He hangs from.
 Infinite is the universe; infinite are the Incarnations."
 As Sri Ramakrishna heard the words, "Infinite is the universe; infinite are the Incarnations", he said with folded hands, "Ah!"

 M whispered something to Bhavanāth.

 BHAVANĀTH: "M. says: 'As long as I have not seen the elephant, how can I know whether it can pass through the eye of a needle?
 I do not, know God; how can I understand through reason whether or not He can incarnate Himself as man?"

+{{< l a="Ramakrishna" >}}
-MASTER: "Everything is possible for God.
+Everything is possible for God.
 It is He who casts the spell.
 The magician swallows the knife and takes it out again; he swallows stones and bricks."
+{{< /l >}}

 A DEVOTEE: "The Brahmos say that a man should perform his worldly duties.
 He must not renounce them."
 GIRISH: "Yes, I saw something like that in their paper, the Sulabha Samachar.
 But a